As an Amazon Associate I earn from qualifying purchases.

 - Deal-seekers and those with a tight budget

-We have sold well over a thousand pairs of shoes on eBay and, despite market saturation, shoes sales don’t seem to have slowed much.
+We have sold well over a thousand pairs of shoes on eBay and, despite market saturation, shoe sales don’t seem to have slowed much.
 There will always be people with feet (or foot, amputees buy single shoes off of eBay all the time) willing to give money to resellers.
 In fact, there are half a dozen resellers I know that sell exclusively shoes and do over $100,000 in sales per year.
 Who wouldn’t want a piece of that pie?!

 Shoes are the perfect beginner’s item…